Cornell-MAE-UG/fa25-portfolio-AdamGelb/_projects/2025 - MAE 3270 - Torque Wrench Design.md

   - Safety factor for yield >= 4
   - Safety factor for crack growth >=2 for an assumed crack depth of 0.04 inches
   - Safety factor for fatigue stress >=1.5
-  - Material must be a steel ,aluminum, or titanium alloy
+  - Material must be a steel, aluminum, or titanium alloy

 **1. Images and dimensions**: